pisk08/Hell_yeah_gang/Labs/LB_06/LB6.md

 ![](img/twitter-gif-2027148733020766343_69a0eba0c0d7f.gif)

-## Conclusions
-During this work, the basic Linux commands for navigating the file system and managing files and directories were studied.
-Commands for viewing the current directory, moving between directories, creating, copying, moving, and deleting files and folders were explored.
-The acquired knowledge allows efficient work with the Linux file system using the terminal.
 ## Team Contributions
 - **Member 1 ([Shanson777])**: Registered almost full report, created sheet of terms
 - **Member 2 ([Pisk08])**:  Did technical part of work and took screenshots